 Net assets without donor restrictions - net assets that represent resources generated from operations or that are not subject to donor-imposed stipulations.
-Net assets without donor restrictions include contributions designated to a particular college or unit for which the use or purpose is unrestricted.

 Revenues are reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
 Expenditures are reported as decreases in net assets without donor restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations or by law.
 Expirations of restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications between the applicable classes of net assets.